 When you can expect an outcome

-An outcome is due within 10 working days of you receiving notification that your application is complete.
+An outcome is due within 10 working days of the notification that your application is complete.
 At peak times the outcome may not be available until the 10th working day.

 Some outcomes are not available